Home Compare AC.PA vs CARR

 Accor vs Carrier Global: Which Stock Looks Stronger in 2026?

-Accor leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with Accor carrying a narrow edge on growth.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity